trigglemac/TField-SwiftUI/README.md

 1. Import the package into your project  -  https://github.com/trigglemac/TField-SwiftUI.git
 2. import TField on any file that makes use of the feature
+3. I am working on this fairly regular at this point.
+You can be assured that basic functionality and usage will not be impacted with versions up to 1.9.9.
+I would suggest automatically updating to current minor releases (1.0.0 - 1.9.9) automatically as there are some validation errors, bugs, etc that are being rooted out.

 ## Tfield Usage
 1. There are several types available.
 As of this version, those types include the following...